 Choosing the right place to park in the city

 When it comes to parking a cargo bike, the choice of location is crucial.
-A good spot can indeed deter theft, while a bad one can turn your ride into an easy target.
+A good spot can indeed discourage theft, while a bad one can turn your ride into an easy target.
 Visibility, foot traffic, and lighting are all criteria to consider to park your bike with peace of mind.

 Areas to prioritize